LookItVal/OutpostProjectManager/README.md

   - BY 1.3
 - [ ] Add requirement so you can do red button actions
   - BY 1.3
+- [ ] Add Caching not just properties.
+Cache should mirror the properties however
+  - By 1.3
 - [ ] Change text to say generating and not making
   -BY 1.3
 - [ ] Make frontend sends always come with a version number, to check to see if you need to update